node-modules/urllib/README.md

   - ***dataType*** String - Type of response data.
 Could be `text` or `json`.
 If it's `text`, the `callback`ed `data` would be a String.
 If it's `json`, the `data` of callback would be a parsed JSON Object and will auto set `Accept: application/json` header.
 Default `callback`ed `data` would be a `Buffer`.
   - **fixJSONCtlChars** Boolean - Fix the control characters (U+0000 through U+001F) before JSON parse response.
 Default is `false`.
   - ***headers*** Object - Request headers.
   - ***timeout*** Number | Array - Request timeout in milliseconds for connecting phase and response receiving phase.
-Defaults to `exports.TIMEOUT`, both are 5s.
+Default is `5000`.
 You can use `timeout: 5000` to tell urllib use same timeout on two phase or set them seperately such as `timeout: [3000, 5000]`, which will set connecting timeout to 3s and response 5s.
+  - **keepAliveTimeout** `number | null` - Default is `4000`, 4 seconds - The timeout after which a socket without active requests will time out.
+Monitors time between activity on a connected socket.
+This value may be overridden by *keep-alive* hints from the server.
+See [MDN: HTTP - Headers - Keep-Alive directives](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Keep-Alive#directives) for more details.
   - ***auth*** String - `username:password` used in HTTP Basic Authorization.
   - ***digestAuth*** String - `username:password` used in HTTP [Digest Authorization](https://en.wikipedia.org/wiki/Digest_access_authentication).
   - ***followRedirect*** Boolean - follow HTTP 3xx responses as redirects. defaults to false.